-As IT geeks, nothing makes our ears prick up like the mention of IT issues in the national news – online scams, security issues, and most troubling, lost data.
+As IT geeks, nothing makes our ears prick up like the mention of IT issues in the national news.
+Things like online scams, security issues, and most troubling, lost data.

 So you can imagine when we heard about the police losing thousands of data records, we were interested to know the ins and outs, what went wrong, and how it could have been avoided.

-Luckily, it’s thought the lost records won’t have an impact on public safety, but it got us thinking anyway about lost data.
+Luckily, it’s thought the lost records won’t have an impact on public safety.
+This however got us thinking anyway about lost data.

 What can happen when data is lost or stolen?
-Is there any way to recover such data, and what, as a business can you do to stop this happening to you?
+Is there any way to recover such data?
+What, as a business can you do to stop this happening to you?

 A Bad Week For Data Loss